Wi-Fi Standards and Testing – An Introduction

 3. Product Functional Wi-Fi Testing

-4. As we discussed above, we have 3 features in Wi-Fi.
-Access Point, Peer to Peer and Station.
-Based on the need of the product, respective features are configured and used in the product.
-In the upcoming sections we will cover various test cases for each feature.
-The Device Under Test (DUT) can be any device that uses the Wi-Fi feature irrespective of the application/industry.
+4. As we discussed above, Wi-Fi has 3 modes: Access Point, Peer to Peer, and Station.
+Based on the needs of the product, respective features are configured and used.
+The Wi-Fi 6 ax testing methodology for product functional testing differs from pre-compliance testing — it focuses on real-world application behavior rather than RF compliance testing.
+Wi-Fi access point stability testing automation is particularly important for verifying continuous operation under load.
+The Device Under Test (DUT) can be any device that uses Wi-Fi, irrespective of the application/industry.

 • Station/Access Point Configuration